SmartTokenLabs/TokenScript/ERCs/ERC5XXX draft.md

 ### created: 2022-05-03
 ### requires:
 ### Abstract
-This standard is an interface that adds a scriptURI for locating executable scripts associated with the token.
+This standard is an interface that adds a `scriptURI()` function for locating executable scripts associated with the token.

 ### Motivation
 Often NFT authors want to provide some user functionality to their tokens, e.g. through scripts.
 This should done in a safe way, without opening the user to potential scams.
 By packaging a link to official scripts, created by the token minter, within the token itself, users can be sure they are using the correct script.

-This ERC proposes adding a scriptURI which is a structure containing an array of URIs to external resources in IPFS, github, a cloud provider, etc.
+This ERC proposes adding a scriptURI which is a structure containing an array of URIs to external resources in IPFS, GitHub, a cloud provider, etc.
 Each scriptURI semantically contains access information to access a *single* signed script, stored in one or more off-chain locations.
 Concretely each element in the array contains a pair of URIs, one to the script itself, and one to a signature of the script.